 Since July 2011, we have been employing social media tools such as Facebook and Twitter to leverage our capabilities to increase, enhance, and supplement our communication efforts to inform the public of important and time sensitive campaign finance information.
 During this fiscal year, we issued 621 tweets with a total tally of over 203,220 impressions or times a tweet has been seen.

 Furthermore, the Commission has an ongoing partnership with the State of Hawaii’s Office of Enterprise Technology Services (“ETS”) to improve the Commission’s two statutorily required electronic filing systems for candidate committees and noncandidate committees which provides us with the campaign spending data that we use to provide transparency in elections to the public.

 - Encourage the committees to contact the Commission and/or visit the Commission’s office to assist in compliance with campaign finance laws and rules.
 This position has always been emphasized.
 The Commission handles numerous phone calls, walk-ins, and inquiries daily.
 A computer is located in our office for committees to file their reports and to seek our assistance.
-With the COVID-19 government shut-down, staff members commenced teleworking, but had phones rerouted to cell phones.
-Internal and external communications were issued informing committees and the public that although the Commission had to physically close its office in March 2020, Commission staff was working continuously and remotely to service the 700+ committees and that the Commission was committed to maintaining the integrity and transparency of the 2020 election.
+As government services were being restored as a result of COVID-19 restrictions being lifted, staff members remained vigilant as omicron and the other variants surged, and kept hybrid work schedules which consisted of teleworking and in the office.
+Committees were encouraged to make appointments to visit the office and were assisted over the phone and via email.
+Having successfully completed an election year in 2020 with a government shut-down due to COVID-19, Commission staff were equipped to work continuously including remotely to service the 700+ committees.

 - Issue advisory opinions as requested.
 There were no advisory opinions requested during this period.